 are looking out for the details that competitors ignore.
 Who knew

 antique appraising would become a spectator sport?
 Imagine the fun - smiling clients and friends with

 heirlooms in hand at YOUR event.
 Events have ranged in size from 15 nurses at a health department to 175 investor/clients of a community bank.
-Adaptable and easy to arrange, a It's Just Stuff! event could be your answer to program planning needs.
-The cost for appraisal events and seminars is between $150 (special rate for working with a non-profit) to $250 an hour, plus travel.
+Adaptable and easy to arrange, an It's Just Stuff! event could be your answer to program planning needs.
+The cost for antique share and learn events and seminars is $200 an hour, plus travel.